MULTI-AGENCY DATA INTEGRATION PROJECT (MADIP) RESEARCH PROJECTS

 Migration’s impact on Australian society (2019)

-This project will explore various impacts of international migration on Australia.
-It will aim to contribute to the evidence base for a broad range of policies, including migration program planning, migration labour market rules, and Commonwealth revenue management.
+This project made use of integrates data from MADIP and BLADE to explore various impacts of international migration on Australia.
+It aimed to contribute to the evidence base for a broad range of policies, including migration program planning, migration labour market rules, and Commonwealth revenue management.

 The purpose of this project is to understand how people are faring after they cease participating in employment services programs in remote Australia.
 It is anticipated that this analysis will show if participants have gained sustainable employment, or experienced different outcomes such as moving to regional and metropolitan areas to look for work or are no longer in the labour force

 This project will seek to develop and implement methods for imputing missing data, developing synthetic variables and validating the MADIP data asset against other sources.
 The project will make the imputed data sets available to other authorised users, provide sample code to replicate the methods, and develop academic publications presenting results and documenting the process.
 This project will result in improved coverage of key concepts needed to conduct analysis in the MADIP environment and contribute to the enduring asset.